 Although I rarely need to use GPS, I normally turn to the Nokia Drive app on my Lumia 920.
 Maps show up clearly on the phone’s big, bright screen and the turn-by-turn directions are easy to hear.
 The iPhone did a worse job in both these departments.

 Much of the time the iPhone 5S screen is more than adequate.
 It’s just a fraction too small for quick glances while driving and, frankly, squinting at the screen gets a bit dangerous.
 I suspect I could have been pulled over by the cops if they saw me trying to read the map even at traffic lights.

 Apple’s turn-by-turn voice directions are quite different than Nokia’s.
 There’s less of “at the next roundabout take the third exit” and more of “stay on Onewa Road for three kilometres”.
 If anything the information is better.

 While Nokia’s Drive uses a British woman with a BBC accent, Apple’s app has an Australian accent.
 Both sound foreign but perfectly acceptable although a New Zealand accent would be nicer.

 Choosing the iPhone turned out to be a mistake.
 While the Nokia app is loud and clear.
-The speaker on the iPhone is much more feeble, even when cranked up to the maximum.
+The speaker on the iPhone is feeble, even when cranked up to the maximum.
 I could barely hear the instructions over the car’s air conditioning.
-Even with that switched off, the voice was too software and quiet.
+Even with that switched off, the voice was too soft and quiet.

 Because the iPhone is so much lighter than the Lumia 920, I could put it in my shirt pocket – a few hundred millimetres nearer to my ears.
 Even this wasn’t enough, I found I had to put the phone up near my ear to hear the instructions properly – hardly safe.